code4recovery/12-step-meeting-list/readme.txt

 Change Detection can only be enabled when adding a data source to your list of Data Sources.
 Re-registering an existing data source is necessary to get Change Detection enabled.
 This includes:
 * To be safe, always make a backup of your existing meeting list by using the link on the Import tab to export your Meeting List.
 * If you are going to have change detection on multple data sources, you may choose to add the parent organization(s) to your list of Regions first (i.e. District 1, YourCity Intergroup, etc.)
-* Removal of the data source (click on the X next to it's Last Refresh timestamp) We suggest first noting the json feed URL (hover over the feed name to view the URL) for use when adding it back
+* Remove the data source (click on the X next to it's Last Refresh timestamp) We suggest first noting the json feed URL (hover over the feed name to view the URL) for use when adding it back
 * Set data source options: enter a name for your feed, set the feed URL, select the parent region from the Parent Region dropdown, and lastly choose the "Change Detection Enabled" option.
 * Pressing the "Add Data Source" button will register a WordPress Cron Job (tsml_scan_data_source) for the newly added and enabled data source.
 By default, this cron job is scheduled to run "Once Daily" starting at midnight (12:00 AM).
 The frequency and scheduled time that the cron job runs is completely configurable by you if the "WP Crontrol" plugin has been installed.

 That's it, your done!